Skip to content

 • For heating and cooling, variable speed heat pumps are not only less energy-hungry, they also do a better job of keeping indoor temperatures consistent.

-• If you drive an EV, setting your charger to 16 amps still offers fast enough charging for most households, opt for a power-smart EV charger, or one that pauses its power consumption while other appliances are running.
+• If you drive an EV, setting your charger to 16 amps still offers fast enough charging for most households, or opt for a power-smart EV charger, or an EV charger that pauses its power consumption while other appliances are running.

-But before you break out the bubbly, there are sometimes good reasons to upsize your electrical panel.
+But before you break out the bubbly, there are sometimes good reasons to upsize your main electrical service (from 100 amps to 200 amps typically).

 More amps means more juice to power all your appliances and devices.
 Homeowners love having the flexibility to choose their appliances—and when and how they’re used.

-A panel upsize is also an insurance policy: it equips your home for unforeseen electrical demands or expansions and remodeling projects, for you or a future occupant.
+An electrical service upgrade is also an insurance policy: it equips your home for unforeseen electrical demands or expansions and remodeling projects for you or a future occupant.

 It's also possible that you can remain on 100 amps of service, but just upsize your main panel or install a new subpanel to accommodate new breakers and circuits for your new electric appliances.

-The cost of upsizing an electrical panel averages $3,000 - $5,000, or sometimes more if the new panel requires other electrical upgrades.
+The cost of upgrading an electrical panel averages $3,000 - $5,000, or sometimes more if the new panel requires other electrical upgrades and/or coordinating with your utility to bring in new 200 amps service lines.